Major changes in new eCommerce FDI policy 2018

 Conclusion

 To sum up, the current FDI policy does little in making the eCommerce market competitive.
-The marketplaces are able to create complicated seller structures that helped them to comply with the policy which also violates the spirit of the law.

-The new policies as proposed may have several drawbacks on paper but are necessary to implement to keep a check on circuitous structures adopted by companies.
+But they are necessary to implement to keep a check on circuitous structures adopted by companies.

 This might somehow organize the India retail sector and give more opportunities to local and small vendors.